diskoverdata/diskover-docs/source_files/analytics.md

 ### Overview

 Diskover provides powerful reporting capabilities.
 Reports can be generated to align with business context and can be constructed from any Elasticsearch query.
-Therefore, any combination of names, tags, metadata fields, etc., can be used to construct business-facing reports.
+Therefore, any combination of attributes from the [metadata catalog](#metadata_catalog) (names, tags, project status, etc.) can be used to construct business-facing reports.

+Diskover offers professional services to assist with setting up custom reports - please [contact us](mailto:sales@diskoverdata.com) for details.

 Below is a summary of the current analytics/reports available.
 The links will bring you to the [Diskover User Guide](https://docs.diskoverdata.com/diskover_user_guide/) giving detailed information regarding how to use these analytics.
 In the following sections, we will take a deep dive into the **⚙️ customizable analytics**.